Novel Coronavirus (covid19)– all you need to know; including how to recognise if you have caught it and what to do.

 By the 27th February there had been 82,000 cases identified and 2,808 thought to have died.

 In Iran there were 245 people infected and 26 deaths.
-Every continent in the world was affected by the virus by the middle of February.
+Every continent in the world (apart from Antarctica) was affected by the virus by the middle of February.

 Saudi Arabia announced a suspension of pilgrimages to Mecca and Medina in an attempt to control the viral spread.

 Over February half-term many people from the UK travelled to different Countries and became exposed to the virus from other travellers.
 Consequently some travellers became quarantined in Tennerife after some Italian travellers tested positive for the virus.

 By the end of February, cases outside China were increasing at a faster rate than those within China.
 It was widely recognised that we were approaching Pandemic status and containment was no longer working.
 Contingency plans were being implemented in most Countries across the World.
 The UK Cobra committee sat on the 2nd March 2020 to establish crisis plans for the UK to fight the virus.

 The Coronavirus is so far exhibiting a 3% mortality rate.
 This is similar to the Spanish Influenza pandemic in 1918 which killed 3-5% of the World’s population.
 However it appears less virulent than the SARS virus with a mortality rate of 9.5% or Ebola at 70%.
 Unfortunately, because of the huge number of people affected the death rate continues to rise fast.

 Currently we do not know just how virulent and dangerous this new virus is, sadly only time will tell.

 Scientists are also keeping an eye on MERS, an even more destructive virus discovered in Saudi Arabia in 2012 – however, this currently appears to be less easily caught – only spread by close contact.

 MERS, was originally transmitted from touching infected camels or consuming their meat or milk.